jp43/DockBox/README.md

 Mode-of-binding Predictor
 =========================

-Mode-of-binding Predictor (MOBPred) is a python package used to facilitate the use of popular docking softwares (including structure preparation, docking and rescoring).
-The package is particularly suitable to compare docking results obtained from different softwares or combine them in a consensus docking or consensus scoring strategy.
+Mode-of-binding Predictor (MOBPred) is a python package used to facilitate the use of popular docking software (including structure preparation, docking and rescoring).
+The package is particularly suitable to compare docking results obtained from different software or combine them in a consensus docking or consensus scoring strategy.

-Note that the softwares that can be used by MOBPred are not part of the current repository.
+Note that the software that can be used by MOBPred are not part of the current repository.
 Whatever program needs to be utilized, it should be downloaded from its official website and installed separately on the same machine MOBPred is set up.

-Below is a list of all the programs which can be used together with MOBPred.
+Below is a list of all the programs which can be used by MOBPred.

 * **Structure preparation/optimization**: